pinikaminer8/flights-project/README.md

 - get_num_of_travelers (Prompts the user to enter the number of travelers)
 - get_cur_order (Prompts the user to create a new order or exit the script)

 In the *main* function we run the entire program.
-Initially it creates a single instance of **MainManagement**, and from there it progress through the whole process using all the other classes above until the order is finished
+Initially it creates a single instance of **MainManagement**, and from there it progress through the whole process using all the other classes above until the order is finished.

+**Clarification:** This is my first major Python project and should be treated as such